Tryops/track-playback-controller/README.md

 setTimeout(() => spotify.pause(), 5000);
 ```

-See the `examples` folder for a more detailed example.
+See the `example` folder for a more detailed example.

 ## Notice for Spotify